007revad/Synology_Information_Wiki/pages/DSM-versions-per-model.md

 **Some statistics - 08-Dec-2024**

+There have been 247 different Synology models to date (not counting Virtual DSM).

 ```
 48 models were EOL before 6.2.4 was released
 41 models were EOL before 7.1 was released